-These are procedures A.1 - B.1 (motor configured for TWO-WAY communications) A.1 - C.2.1.A - C.2.1.B (motor configured for ONE-WAY communications).
+These are procedures A.1 - A.6.1.A - A.6.1.B.
 These allow you to memorise all buttons at the same time, so that each button corresponds to a basic motor command in a standard fashion.

-B - Procedures which memorise the buttons in "Mode II" ("Custom mode", only applicable when the motor is configured for ONE-WAY communications
+B - Procedures which memorise the buttons in "Mode II" ("Custom mode")

-These are procedures C.2.2.A - C.2.2.B.
+These are procedures A.6.2.A - A.6.2.B.
 These allow you to memorise individual buttons and map them to any of the commands given in the motor's "list of commands" (this list is given in each procedure).
 The button and the command are selected by the installer, as required by the installation.

-4.5.2 - Maximum number of transmitters that can be memorised
+4.4.2 - Maximum number of transmitters that can be memorised